pyconjp/2012.pycon.jp/sphinx/en/index.rst

 Information
 ===========

-PyCon JP 2012 registration started
+PyCon JP 2012 registration open
 ----------------------------------

-PyCon JP 2012 participants registration started.
+Registration for PyCon JP 2012 has begun.

-To :doc:`participants registration <registration/index>` page for details.
+See the :doc:`participants registration <registration/index>` page for details.

 ..
-Call for Proposals ended
+Call for Proposals closed
-.. ------------------------
+.. ------------------------------

 ..
-PyCon JP call for proposals is ended on July 1, 2012.
+The PyCon JP call for proposals has closed on July 1, 2012.

 ..
-Thanks for many proposals.
+Thank you for submitting your proposals.

 ..
-The result of the screening will be further notice
+We will announce the results once we have finished reviewing all of the submissions.

 Keynote Speaker - Armin Ronacher